 - eLearning Provides Flexibility

 While no one denies the importance of live communication and immediate feedback from an instructor, many of the resources and activities that a sales team usually takes can just as effectively be given online.
-There’s no need to pack learners in classrooms if they can achieve the same results studying corporate policies or products when it’s convenient for them.
+There’s no need to pack learners in classrooms if they can achieve the same results by studying corporate policies or products when it’s convenient for them.

 - eLearning Enables Bite-Sized Lessons